MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/encryption-and-certificates/Import-ExchangeCertificate.md

 ## DESCRIPTION
 You can use the Import-ExchangeCertificate cmdlet to import the following types of certificate files on an Exchange server:

 - APKCS #7 certificate or chain of certificates file (.p7b or .p7c) that was issued by a certification authority (CA).
 PKCS #7 is the Cryptographic Message Syntax Standard, a syntax used for digitally signing or encrypting data using public key cryptography, including certificates.
-For more information, see PKCS #7: Cryptographic Message Syntax Standard (https://go.microsoft.com/fwlink/p/?LinkID=510681).
+For more information, see [PKCS #7: Cryptographic Message Syntax Standard](https://go.microsoft.com/fwlink/p/?LinkID=510681).

 - A PKCS #12 certificate file (.cer, .crt, .der, .p12, or .pfx) that contains the private key.
 PKCS #12 is the Personal Information Exchange Syntax Standard, a file format used to store certificates with corresponding private keys that are protected by a password.
 The standard is specified by RSA Laboratories.
-For more information, see the PKCS #12: Personal Information Exchange Syntax Standard (https://go.microsoft.com/fwlink/p/?LinkID=90249) website.
+For more information, see the [PKCS #12: Personal Information Exchange Syntax Standard](https://go.microsoft.com/fwlink/p/?LinkID=90249) website.

 After you import a certificate on an Exchange server, you need to assign the certificate to one or more Exchange services by using the Enable-ExchangeCertificate cmdlet.